sky-ecosystem/dss-exec-lib/README.md

 - `increaseGlobalDebtCeiling(uint256 _amount)`: Increase the global debt ceiling.
 - `decreaseGlobalDebtCeiling(uint256 _amount)`: Decrease the global debt ceiling.
 - `setDSR(uint256 _rate, bool _doDrip)`: Set the Dai Savings Rate.
+- `setSSR(uint256 _rate, bool _doDrip)`: Set the Sky Savings Rate.
+- `setSurplusAuctionAmount(uint256 _amount)`: Set the amount for system surplus auctions.
 - `setSurplusAuctionMinPriceThreshold(uint256 _pct_bps)`: Set the relative multiplier of the reference price to insist in the swap.
 For example, `9_80` bps allows a 2% drop in the reference price.
-- `setSurplusBuffer(uint256 _amount)`: Set the DAI amount for system surplus buffer, must be exceeded before surplus auctions start.
+- `setSurplusBuffer(uint256 _amount)`: Set the amount for system surplus buffer, must be exceeded before surplus auctions start.
 - `setDebtAuctionDelay(uint256 _length)`: Set the number of seconds that pass before system debt is auctioned for MKR tokens.
-- `setDebtAuctionDAIAmount(uint256 _amount)`: Set the DAI amount for system debt to be covered by each debt auction.
+- `setDebtAuctionDebtAmount(uint256 _amount)`: Set the debt amount for system debt to be covered by each debt auction.
-- `setDebtAuctionMKRAmount(uint256 _amount)`: Set the starting MKR amount to be auctioned off to cover system debt in debt auctions.
+- `setDebtAuctionGovAmount(uint256 _amount)`: Set the starting governance token amount to be auctioned off to cover system debt in debt auctions.
 - `setMinDebtAuctionBidIncrease(uint256 _pct_bps)`: Set minimum bid increase for debt auctions.
 - `setDebtAuctionBidDuration(uint256 _length)`: Set bid duration for debt auctions.
 - `setDebtAuctionDuration(uint256 _length)`: Set total auction duration for debt auctions.